Movax12/ca65hl/manual.md

     mb foo := bar

-So, foo and bar can both be either a 6502 register or memory address (variable).
+In this case, foo and bar can both be either a 6502 register or memory address (variable).
 If for example:

     mb x := a